salma-emara/aps105-book/textbook/chapters/preface/principles.md

 You can also download the `.c` file of the program by clicking on file name in text.
 For example, download {download}`hello-world.c <../../code/chapter1/hello-world/hello-world.c>` if you want to edit the code yourself.
 If it opens a new window with contents of the file, right-click on the page and select Save As.
 You can choose where you want to save the file.
 Please make sure it is saved as `.c` file not `.txt` file.

-Example/Potential output to the code will be shown as in the following example.
+Example or potential output to the code will be shown as in the following example.

 <pre>
 Output will appear in boxes like these.
 These cannot be copied.